Powered by MOMENTUM MEDIA

 “Action on reforming the burdensome statement of advice process is long overdue and these reforms will significantly reduce the time and cost of providing advice.”

-According to the explanatory memorandum, the bill is informed by and builds upon Levy’s 2022 Quality of Advice Review, specifically ‘Recommendation 9 – Statement of Advice’ and the ‘Good Advice Duty’.
+According to the explanatory memorandum, the bill was informed by and would build upon Levy’s 2022 Quality of Advice Review, specifically ‘Recommendation 9 – Statement of Advice’ and the ‘Good Advice Duty’.

-The memorandum explains that the bill, if legislated, would enable the creation of a “clear and concise letter of engagement, prior to any financial advice being provided”, as well as a streamlined record of advice.
+The memorandum explained that the bill, if legislated, would enable the creation of a “clear and concise letter of engagement, prior to any financial advice being provided” as well as a streamlined record of advice.

 “This confirms that a clear and transparent agreement is in place, before any advice is provided, while standardising the administrative requirements for all types of advice provided,” the explanatory memorandum said.